in5 Help Documentation

 Render Groups As Images will treat groups as images, rather than rendering the content inside of the group.
 When this option is checked, some items can be strategically rendered as images to preserve appearance, while other items are still rendered as pure HTML.
 This can be especially useful for maintaining the appearance of items with complex blending modes or effects that are not well-supported in HTML.

 When an object spans across multiple pages (horizontally) in a spread, InDesign still treats that object as if it belongs to a single page.
-By checking Allow Page Items to Span Across Pages within Spreads, duplicate objects are automatically exported to all affected pages in the spread, such that the output will match the appearance of the InDesign spread.
+By checking Allow Page Items to Span Across Pages within Spreads, in5 searches the spread for other object that could be on the page so that the output will match the appearance of the InDesign spread.

 The Include Hidden Layers option makes all layers visible in the outputted HTML.